-- 73. The Fourteenth Amendment of the U.S. Constitution requires that no state shall deny any person within its jurisdiction the equal protection of its laws without due process.
-This requires allowing an elector the opportunity to vote for a candidate for a state legislative district. - 74.
-There are currently no state legislative districts, and the deadline for declaring partisan candidacy has passed. - 75.
-Because there are no state legislative districts, Plaintiffs cannot exercise their right to vote for a candidate for a state legislative district in violation of the Equal Protection Clause and the Due Process Clause. - 76.
-Additionally, the ongoing uncertainty for the 2022 election cycle prevents voters, including Plaintiffs, from knowing their voting district, engaging with candidates, holding representatives accountable, and associating and organizing with their favored candidates. - 77.
+- 84. The Fourteenth Amendment of the U.S. Constitution requires that no state shall deny any person within its jurisdiction the equal protection of its laws without due process.
+This requires allowing an elector the opportunity to vote for a candidate for a state legislative district. - 85.
+To protect these rights, Secretary of State LaRose started the election processes with the Third Plan.
+This ensures that the May 3 primary takes place.

+- 86. But the Ohio Supreme Court has just invalidated the Third Plan, which threatens to stop the work of the Secretary of State carrying out the Third Plan, and could disrupt the status quo. - 87.
+If the status quo is disrupted, then there will be no state legislative districts, and Plaintiffs cannot exercise their right to vote for a candidate for a state legislative district in violation of the Equal Protection Clause and the Due Process Clause. - 88.
+Additionally, the ongoing uncertainty for the 2022 election cycle prevents voters, including Plaintiffs, from knowing their voting district, engaging with candidates, holding representatives accountable, and associating and organizing with their favored candidates. - 89.
 Plaintiffs are suffering this harm on an ongoing basis.